Zero-Tang/NoirVisor/src/svm_core/readme.md

 - The program executed `clgi` instruction in an NMI handler.
 - The program triggered a VM-Exit during NMI.

 In either way, the processor keeps the blocking of NMI internally.
-NoirVisor's logically-emulated masking of NMI is ineffective: no NMIs will be intercepted, so leaving the `vGIF=0` is fine with processor's internal-blocking of NMI. <br>
+NoirVisor's logically-emulated masking of NMI is ineffective: no NMIs will be intercepted, so leaving the `vGIF=0` is fine with processor's internal-blocking of NMI. \
-Even if the guest executed `iret` instruction while `vGIF=0`, where internal-blocking of NMI is removed by the processor, the interception of NMI is still in effect as indicated in VMCB. <br>
+Even if the guest executed `iret` instruction while `vGIF=0`, where internal-blocking of NMI is removed by the processor, the interception of NMI is still in effect as indicated in VMCB. \
 In a word, NMI Masking of Matryoshka does not affect the logic of masking NMIs from virtualized GIF.

 #### Masking Debug Exceptions
-The method to mask `#DB`s are simple: intercept the `#DB` exception. <br>
+The method to mask `#DB`s are simple: intercept the `#DB` exception. \
 Please note that `#DB` trace trap due to `RFLAGS.TF` bit is not to be held pending, so forward the `#DB` by injecting it.

 #### Masking SMIs
 General hypervisors which do not gain control of system-management mode cannot hijack SMIs, so SMIs cannot be blocked when `vGIF=0`.
 Plus, the firmware may lock accesses to system-management mode, so interceptions of SMIs are actually ignored by the processor.
-This is a thereby fundamental flaw in an otherwise perfect global hypervisor that supports nested virtualization. <br>
+This is a thereby fundamental flaw in an otherwise perfect global hypervisor that supports nested virtualization. \
 By virtue of this, current implementation of NoirVisor would give up masking SMIs.
 Future implementation of NoirVisor, if to be integrated in firmware, would properly mask SMIs.

 #### Masking INIT signals